The word that is used most often to describe Spaniels’ temperament is happy. Who doesn’t want a happy dog!

 They have several coat colors, most combined with white.
 They need regular grooming to keep their coats clean and shiny.
 Their lifespan is from 12 to 14 years, and they are generally healthy.

 English Toy Spaniel

-The English Toy Spaniel also was favorite of the Kings Charles.
-Often this breed is called the King Charles Spaniel.
+The English Toy Spaniel also was a favorite of Kings Charles.
+Often this breed is called King Charles Spaniel.